Push the crosswalk button to cross road crosswalk sign in the Maritimes

 In the unfortunate event of a collision while jaywalking, both parties involved must demonstrate caution and responsibility in preventing the accident.
 However, pedestrians are often held at fault for not yielding to vehicles.
 The simplest way to protect yourself is to never assume that a driver will stop for you, whether you’re crossing at a crosswalk or elsewhere.
 Walking defensively and yielding to others puts your safety firmly in your own hands.
 Remember, understanding the rules and staying vigilant on the road can go a long way in preventing accidents and ensuring everyone’s safety.

-Have You Been Injured in an Automobile Accident?
+Have You Been Injured in a Pedestrian Accident?

 Contact Us Today for a Free Case Review